tonethar/IGME-430-Fall-2024/projects/p1-improved-admin-form.md

 ## V. Project 1
 - *What do you need to do to this to finish it up for [Project 1](project-1.md)?*
-- Rather than 2 hard-coded Hoots, you need to show ALL of your current resources
+- Rather than 2 hard-coded Hoots, you need to show ALL of your current resources in a "Superform" (see screenshot below)
   - you might have a lot more resources than that, so the maximum you must show at any one time is 50
   - a nice (but optional) feature for this form would be *paging* capabilities so that the user could cycle through ALL of your resources
-  - when a resource is added, deleted, or updated -  the form immediately updates to show the changes
+  - when a resource is added, deleted, or updated -  the superform immediately updates to show the changes

 ### V-A. Screenshots